arun13go/arun13go.github.io/_posts/2023-08-11-Azure_OpenAI_on_Enterprise_Data_with_Security.md

 * Log at application level (API management or bespoke) to track OpenAI interaction.

-At present, these approaches are available as this space is evolving rapidly, so I would expect elegant solutions to be available very soon.
+At present, these approaches are available as this space is evolving rapidly, so I would expect more elegant solutions to be available very soon.